olinml2024/olinml2024.github.io/assignments/assignment05/assignment05.markdown

 Now that you have refreshed on how probabilities can be used as a way of quantifying confidence in predictions, you are ready to learn about the logistic regression algorithm.

 As always, we assume we are given a training set of inputs and outputs.
 As in linear regression we will assume that each of our inputs is a $d$-dimensional vector $\mathbf{x_i}$ and since we are dealing with binary classification, the outputs, $y_i$, will be binary numbers (indicating whether the input belongs to class 0 or 1).
 Our hypothesis functions, $\hat{f}$, output the probability that a given input has an output of 1.
 What's cool is that we can borrow a lot of what we did in the last couple of assignments when we learned about linear regression.
-In fact, all we're going to do in order to make sure that the output of $\hat{f}$ is between 0 and 1 is pass $\mlvec{w}^\top \mlvec{x}$ through a function that ``squashes'' its input so that it outputs a value between 0 and 1.
+In fact, all we're going to do in order to make sure that the output of $\hat{f}$ is between 0 and 1 is pass $\mlvec{w}^\top \mlvec{x}$ through a function that "squashes" its input so that it outputs a value between 0 and 1.
 This idea is shown graphically in thie following figure.

 {% include figure.html
         img="figures/linearandlogistic.png"